Giospace01/SUN_halpha_histset2/README.md

-code and images of the second set
+Code and images of the second set